A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 An out-of-pocket maximum is a predetermined, limited amount of money that an individual must pay before an insurance company or (self-insured health plan) will pay 100% of an individual's covered, in-network health care expenses for the remainder of the year.

-Out-of-pocket caps apply to in-network care that’s considered an essential health benefit, and only to plans that are not grandfathered or grandmothered or exempt from ACA regulations, as those plans do not have restrictions on their out-of-pocket exposure.
+Out-of-pocket caps apply to in-network care that's considered an essential health benefit, and only to plans that are not grandfathered or grandmothered or exempt from ACA regulations (such as short-term health insurance), as those plans do not have restrictions on their out-of-pocket exposure.

-The federal government publishes new guidelines each year that include the highest out-of-pocket maximum that health plans can impose (through 2022, this was published in the annual benefit and payment parameter notice; for 2023 and future years, it’s published in guidance that HHS issues no later than January of the prior year).
 So the highest allowable out-of-pocket maximum changes annually.
-In 2014, it was just $6,350 for an individual, but by 2024, it will have increase by nearly 49%.
+In 2014, it was just $6,350 for an individual, but by 2026, it will have increased by 67%.
 Many health plans, however, have out-of-pocket maximums that are well below the highest allowable amounts.

 How have out-of-pocket limits changed over the years?